 The first situation can be described appropriately by (21a) but not by (21b), while the reverse applies to the second situation.
 In the former, since every burglar used the same tool, the choice of instrument is not significant, but John is the one who 'crucially contributed' to breaking the window.
-In the latter, the hammer is presented as indispensable for the result.
+In the latter, the hammer (but not the other items) is indispensable for the result.
 Following this analysis, it is Mary that is presented as the CCF in (20a), whereas in (20b), Mary's action (of attaching a booby trap) is considered essential for John's death in his vault.

-Furthermore, still following Neeleman and Van de Koot's account, sentences with an agentive subject are associated with the effect of accountability, defined as follows:
+Following Neeleman and Van de Koot's account, sentences with an agentive subject are associated with the effect of accountability, defined as follows: